 Despite the hard work we decided to try it again.
 We learned so much the first year we thought it could only get better.
 It did.
 We went from an 8 acre maze in 2000 to a 12 acre maze in 2001.
 The design was more fun and challenging.
 We went from having a few people at night haunting the maze to a real haunted ranch built right into the maze.
 The weather was better than we could have hoped for, no muddy shoes.
 Yes it did get better and more people came.
 We had created something fun for families to do together in our community and they seemed to appreciate it.
 Along with the maze we also had a pumpkin patch where we were able to sell our pumpkins and ornamentals.
 It seems to be a winning combination.

 While planning our 2001 maze Bonnie contacted a friend of her nieces, to see if he might be interested in putting together a haunt for our October maze.
 It took some doing to convince his co-workers that Hollister wasn't really that far from the bay area, but he did.
 Once they saw the corn field their imaginations went wild.
 None of them had ever done an open-air haunt before.
-Using a lot of barn wood and props found around the home ranch (things that have been there for years) they created the Conover Mystery Ranch.
+Using a lot of barn wood and props found around the home ranch (things that have been there for years) they created the Mystery Ranch.
 I don't think one of the group lived within 45 minute of Hollister.
-They ran the Ranch late three nights a week, many of them not getting home until after three in the morning.
-Over the years things have changed and many of the actors come from within our community.
+They ran the Ranch three nights a week, many of them not getting home until after three in the morning.
+By 2013 we had realized the Mystery Ranch had become predictable and needed a change so we cleaned house and hired Sally Hail a trained professional to run our haunted attraction.
+She runs the show like a theater production with a storyline.
+The first two years our now "Terror in the Corn" was the continuing story of "Alien Invasion".
+In 2015 we are introducing our new haunted show "Notorious New Orleans" and couldn't be more excited with the directions things are going.

 We hadn't had a produce stand for several years and we know that there are some of you that miss that.
 For two years between 2002 and 2003 we offered a produce delivery service.
 It was very successful and we had many loyal customers.
 Unfortunately in 2004 we decided to drop the delivery service and concentrate on developing our home ranch sales.